OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 * 4 GB of RAM
 * 80 GB of free disk space

-### Operating System
+### Operating system

 * Microsoft Windows Server 2022 (Standard Edition or higher edition), since Platform Server 11.20.0<sup>1</sup>
 * Microsoft Windows Server 2019 (Standard Edition or higher edition), since Platform Server Release Jul.2019
 * Microsoft Windows Server 2016 (Standard Edition or higher edition)

-<sup>1</sup> When installing the platform server on Windows Server 2022, or upgrading an existing installation to Windows Server 2022, consider increasing the CPU and memory of the machines as the Operating System itself requires more resources.
+OutSystems only supports Windows editions that are [supported by Microsoft](https://support.microsoft.com/en-us/lifecycle/search).

-For these Operating System versions, OutSystems only supports Windows editions that are [supported by Microsoft](https://support.microsoft.com/en-us/lifecycle/search).
+<sup>1</sup> When installing the Platform Server on Windows Server 2022, or upgrading an existing installation to Windows Server 2022, consider increasing the CPU and memory of the machines as the Operating System itself requires more resources.

 The supported Operating System configurations must be deployed on bare metal or hardware virtualization technologies (for example, VMware or KVM).

 Future revisions of OutSystems may require the installation of an update within the major versions mentioned in the previous list.

-### Application Server
+### Application server

-* Microsoft Internet Information Services (IIS) 10.0 or higher configured with a valid SSL certificate emitted by a public Certificate Authority
+* Microsoft Internet Information Services (IIS) 10.0 or higher configured with a valid SSL certificate emitted by a public certificate authority

-### Database Management System
+### Database management system

-Keep in mind that you must use the same flavor of database engine for the 3 databases used by the platform (platform and apps, logs, session).
-Combinations of database engines, for example, using SQL Server for the platform database and Azure SQL database for the logs and or session databases (or any other combination), are not supported.
+Use the same type of database engine for all the 3 databases in Platform Server (platform and apps, logs, session).
+OutSystems does not support a combination of database engines.
+For example, you cannot use SQL Server for the platform database and Azure SQL database for the logs/session databases (or any other combination).

 * Microsoft SQL Server 2019 or higher, with compatibility level 150, since Platform Server 11.12.0 <sup>1</sup>
 * Microsoft SQL Server 2017 (Web Edition or higher edition)<sup>1</sup>